Can developers survive without a good search in their editor? Who has never used the famous find and replace trick in one or multiple files?

 Here are some basic examples:

-:Files- Search a file in your working directory and subdirectories
+:Files- Search for a file in your working directory and subdirectories.

-:Buffers- Search a file open in one of your buffer
+:Buffers- Search for a file open in one of your buffer.

-:History- Search a file in your open file history
+:History- Search for a file in your open file history.

 You can as well copy your filtered search in the quickfix list using